-The good news is that breaking free of sugar’s addictive grip is one of the best ways to both lose weight and avoid type 2 diabetes.
-In a large, long-term study, people at risk for type 2 diabetes who lost just 7 percent of their body weight by eating fewer calories and exercising 150 minutes a week reduced their risk of developing the disease by 60 percent, according to the Centers for Disease Control and Prevention.
-What’s more, participants who were 60 and older saw a 71 percent risk reduction.
+The good news is that breaking free of sugar's addictive grip is one of the best ways to both lose weight and avoid type 2 diabetes.
+In a large, long-term study, people at risk for type 2 diabetes who lost just 7% of their body weight by eating fewer calories and exercising 150 minutes a week reduced their risk of developing the disease by 60%, according to the Centers for Disease Control and Prevention.
+What's more, participants who were 60 and older saw a 71% risk reduction.

-“Researchers say even dropping just five percent of your bodyweight, around 8 pounds for a 175-pound woman, improves health,” says Jeff Csatari, author of The 14-Day No Sugar Diet.”
-“So you start reaping the benefits as soon as you start cutting out added sugars.”
+"Researchers say even dropping just 5% of your body weight, around eight pounds for a 175-pound woman, improves health," says Jeff Csatari, author of The 14-Day No Sugar Diet."
+"So you start reaping the benefits as soon as you start cutting out added sugars."

 Hop on a scale and calculate a goal weight by figuring out how much you need to lose to cut your diabetes risk in half or more.
-Find your weight and multiply it by 7 percent (.07).
-That’s how many pounds you need to lose.
+Find your weight and multiply it by 7% (.07).
+That's how many pounds you need to lose (if you've been directed to lose weight by your doctor).
 Subtract that from your current weight to get your goal weight.
 Example: Current weight = 200 pounds.
 200 X .07 = 14 pounds to lose.
 200 pounds – 14 pounds = 186 pounds (goal weight).

 Here are three easy ways to cut back on carbs at lunchtime: